Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

 It appears that there is scientific evidence that most PE treatments have the potential to help some men.
 But none have been proven to help every man with PE who tries the treatment.

-How well they work varies hugely from one type of treatment to the next, one man to the next, and even one research study to the next.
+How well they work varies from one type of treatment to the next, one man to the next, and even one research study to the next.

 Careful reviews of the many smaller research projects have shown that there are often fundamental flaws in the research methodology.
 This doesn’t make it easy for members of the public who are interested in the research to work out how well a treatment truly works.